solomonwandera/Data-Integrity-Check-/README.md

 ### Project Objective
 - Identify and rectify duplicate user accounts within the ERP system.
 - Determine the number of active users in the ERP system who are not present as active employees in the HR system.
-- Identify inactive high-level users (directors, chiefs, VPs, presidents) who haven't logged in since a specified date.
+- Identify inactive users who haven't logged in since a specified date.

 ### Data Sources
 Data Org ERP.csv: Contains user account data from the internal ERP system.[Downlaod](https://drive.google.com/file/d/1B9LkmFdqHejdjlOu2sDLsPgnpwBCdXD_/view?usp=sharing)